begolu2/rktik-thesis/ref-appendix/appendix.md

 Movement Blog				 Automatic* 			 — Admin —
 Dialogue								Members					 — Author —

-	* see section ___ on auto-promotion from movement mindspaces to blogs
+	* see section ___ on auto-promotion from movement Mindspaces to blogs

 # Cached Information